Virginians in the Continental Army

 Source: Library of Congress, Continental Congress to George Washington, June 19, 1775, Commission as Commander in Chief

-George Washington left Philadelphia where the Continental Congress was meeting for Boston.
+On June 23, 1775 George Washington left Philadelphia, where the Continental Congress was meeting, to take command of the Army of Observation around Boston.
 He did not get back to Virginia for six years.
 He stopped at Mount Vernon on the march to Yorktown in September, 1781.
-His wife Martha managed to join him for winter camps, providing some moral support to the troops as well as to her husband.
+His wife Martha managed to join him for winter camps, providing some moral support to the troops as well as to her husband.1

 The path to independence may have started with colonial dissatisfaction with British policies after the French and Indian war, but the shooting war started on April 19, 1775.
 Militia at Lexington and Concord either opened or returned fire on the King's soldiers.
 At the end of the day, 273 British and 95 Americans were dead.
 Americans then entrenched on Breed's Hill outside Boston, and threatened to install artillery that would force British troops to abandon the city.
 The Battle of Bunker Hill on June 17, 1775 made clear that the British would need to send a large number of additional troops to North America in order to win a military victory.